World Climbing: World Climbing Youth Championship

-European Championship
+World Climbing Europe Championship

-The IFSC European Championship is a competition held biennially in years when World Championships are not held.
+The World Climbing Europe Championship is a competition held biennially in years when World Climbing Championships are not held.
 This event determines the male and female European champions in the three disciplines of sport climbing lead, bouldering, and speed.

-European Youth Cup
+World Climbing Europe Youth Series

-The IFSC European Youth Cup is a series of competitions held annually.
+The World Climbing Europe Youth Series is a series of competitions held annually.
 Athletes compete in three disciplines: lead, speed, and bouldering and are grouped into three age groups: Youth B, Youth A, and Juniors.